AliDeWeb/Taghche-FrontEnd/README.md

 - **Login Page:** Provides a secure login system for existing users.
 - **Product Page:** Displays information about various products in a user-friendly manner.

+## View Online

+You can view the live version of the project by following this [link](https://alideweb.github.io/Taghche-FrontEnd/).

 ## Technologies Used

 - HTML